 So, how are you supposed to keep pests at bay while still sticking to your organic principles?

-The video below provides a good, brief introduction to the topic.
+The video below from Orkin Termite Control Services provides a good, brief introduction to the topic.
 In it, Scott Meyer, editor of Organic Gardening magazine shares some of the most useful tips out there.

 I especially liked the tips on how to deal with deer (a big problem in these parts).
 I also appreciated how Scott warns gardeners to watch insects closely to see if they’re actually harming your vegetables or not.
 Part of embracing organic principles is to acknowledge that not all insects are bad — even if they’re making your broccoli leaves look like swiss cheese.

 The most exhaustive resource I know about is well worth the $10.
 It’s The Organic Gardener’s Handbook of Natural Pest and Disease Control.
 I’ve got an older edition on my bookshelf, and it’s the perfect reference manual for identifying pests, diseases, and prescribing natural, effective treatments.